xtrmstep/Kafker/README.md

 ./kafker.exe extract -t source-topic
 ```

-This command will read those two CFG and MAP files, read certain number of events (press Ctrl+C to break the operation earlier if you need).
-When it's finished in the destination folder (defined in the `appsetting.json`) you'll find a CSV file.
-The name of the file will have topic's name and timestamp in its name (e.g., `source-topic_20200825_054112.csv`).
+This command will read the config file, read certain number of events (press Ctrl+C to break the operation earlier if you need).
+When it's finished in the destination folder (defined in the `appsetting.json`) you'll find a DAT file.
+The name of the file will have topic's name and timestamp in its name (e.g., `source-topic_20200825_054112.dat`).

+Let's convert produced snapshots from Kafka topics to CVS files.

+./kafker.exe convert -t topic c://csv_files/source-topic_20200825_054112.dat

+This command will read the dat file and create a CSV file.
+If mappings are specified the produced csv file will convert only them if not, it will convert all the information in the dat file.

 Now let's send this file to another topic.
 You need to create a new template and update it with new information.
-If you're not specifying the mapping, JSON field in th Kafka event will be called same as in the file.
+If you're not specifying the mapping, JSON field in the Kafka event will be called same as in the file.
 The following command will read lines from file and emit them to Kafka topic.

 ```bash
 ./kafker.exe emit -t destination-topic c://csv_files/source-topic_20200825_054112.csv
 ```

 That's it.